cshaxu/airent-api-js/README.md

 - It can automatically generate your API backend which includes data service classes and API actions (controllers);
 - It includes a built-in API middleware that can validate and execute your API requests to backend;
-- It can automatically generate your API client that supports field selection on API responses.
+- It can automatically generate your API client that supports field selection on API responses;
+- It extends Airent entities to support field-level access control.

 ## Getting Started